ITISFoundation/osparc-manual/docs/platform_introduction/dashboard.md

 # Dashboard

-The Dashboard is your hub which contains Studies you have created as well as Studies that have been shared with you.
-From the Dashboard you are able to open your projects and Studies in the **Workbench** or create a new Studies from scratch.
+The **Dashboard** is your hub which contains Studies you have created as well as Studies that have been shared with you.
+From the **Dashboard** you are able to open your projects and Studies in the **Workbench** or create a new Studies from scratch.

 ![dashboard](https://user-images.githubusercontent.com/28002886/153441248-38014b56-92c2-4605-a6c1-87f7b5308a85.png)
 *Main sections and elements of the *o²S²PARC* Dashboard.*

-Within the Dashboard a number of important sections and elements can be are highlighted:
+Within the **Dashboard**, a number of important sections and elements can be are highlighted:

 1. **Dashboard Button** <br/>
-   This button allows you to return to the Dashboard and Overview at any time from anywhere within the platform.
+   This button allows you to return to the **Dashboard** and Overview at any time from anywhere within the platform.

 2. **Study Filter and Search** <br/>
    This tool allows you to filter Studies, Templates, and Services (either your own or submitted by others) on the **Studies**, **Services** and **Templates** tabs.
 You can filter by: